Hurdy Gurdy Man

-"Hurdy Gurdy Man" is a song by the Scottish singer-songwriter Donovan.
+"Hurdy Gurdy Man" is a song by Scottish singer-songwriter Donovan.
 It was recorded in April 1968 and released the following month as a single.
 The song gave its name to the album The Hurdy Gurdy Man, which was released in October of that year in the United States.
 The single reached number 5 on the Billboard Hot 100 in the U.S. and number 4 on the UK Singles Chart.

 Donovan wrote "Hurdy Gurdy Man" while in Rishikesh in India, where he was studying Transcendental Meditation with the Beatles.
 The recording features a harder rock sound than Donovan's usual material, supplying a range of distorted guitars and aggressive drums.
 It also features an Indian influence with the use of a tambura, a gift to Donovan from George Harrison, who also helped write the lyrics.
-The song may have been influenced by "Green Circles", a psychedelic 1967 song by Small Faces.
-The similarity is in the melody of the descending verse, the strange vocal delivery, and the topic of being visited by an enlightened stranger.
-In 2012, Donovan revealed that he had become friends with Small Faces in 1965.

 According to some sources, the song was written for the band Hurdy Gurdy (which included Donovan's old friend and guitar mentor Mac MacLeod), with Donovan intending to be the producer, but the collaboration was cancelled due to creative disagreements, leading Donovan to record the song himself.
 In the chapter dedicated to the song in Donovan's autobiography, he says that he originally wanted it to be recorded by Jimi Hendrix.